It’s just three humble elements.

 - It’s a great family activity and it can be done on any budget.
 Every effort counts!
 Even the smallest hands can help make a difference.

-See our resource pages, FOOD, WATER and SHELTER for more information about each element (click on images below or find in top menu under ‘Resources – Habitat’).
+To continue learning more about the three elements of a backyard habitat for wild birds, see our resource pages, FOOD, WATER and SHELTER (You can also click on the images below or find in top menu under ‘Resources – Habitat’).

-Stop by the store and see us!
-Tell us about your birds, backyard and budget.
+Stop by the store and tell us about your birds, backyard and budget.
 We’ll show you how to start your backyard haven and support birds and other native pollinators.
-We’ll be here at every step with practical advice and quality products.
+Ultimately, we’ll be here at every step with practical advice and quality wild bird products.
+Our advice is always free!

 It’s been our Mission for over 30 years.
 The Backyard Naturalist Team is here to help you.